MicrosoftDocs/xamarin-docs/docs/cross-platform/desktop/lifecycle.md

 ---
 ms.assetid: 7C132A7C-4973-4B2D-98DC-3661C08EA33F
 title: "WPF vs. Xamarin.Forms App Lifecycle"
-description: "This document compares the the similarities and differences between the application lifecycle for Xamarin.Forms and WPF applications.
+description: "This document compares the similarities and differences between the application lifecycle for Xamarin.Forms and WPF applications.
 It also looks at the visual tree, graphics, resources, and styles."
 author: asb3993
 ms.author: amburns
 ms.date: 04/26/2017